n-reeves/NYC-Taxi-Pattern-Analysis-Using-Spark/README.md

-Project analyzing traffic patterns in NYC Taxi data in 2023
+Project analyzing traffic patterns in NYC Taxi data in 2023 using pyspark.

 The data is sourced from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page